JPCodeCraft/AlbionFreeMarketTutorials/tutorials/begginer/begginer.md

 1. Focus on reaching T4 in one weapon line first
 2. Don't spread your fame too thin early on
-3. Use Learning Points (from premium) to skip the last 80% of any node
+3. Use Learning Points (from premium) to skip the last 80% of any node, but it's wiser to save it for Gathering Skills
 4. Specialization (the outer ring) increases your power with specific items

 ### **Item Power (IP) - Your True Strength**